Animal Biology Core Skills 4X core BIOL4285

 - Available to Visiting Students: Yes

-This final-year course further develops skills important for Zoology and Marine & Freshwater: science communication, advanced statistics, and critical reading.
+This final-year course further develops skills important for Zoology and Marine & Freshwater Biology: science communication, advanced statistics, and critical reading.

 Normally, 45-minute lectures on Mondays plus practical statistics sessions on Mondays and Thursdays.
 There will be no scheduled classes for this course during those weeks when field course options are running.